eLBati/CBI/README.rst

 >>> str(r)
 ' IM          300311MIO NOME BLA BLA BLA                                                                          E      '

-It is possible to read/write by position too:
+It is also possible to read/write by position:

 >>> r[14:19]
 '300311'